 One thing that often concerns people about this system is the possibility of it putting a party into power over all who doesn’t deserve it.
 Allow me to state categorically: This doesn’t happen.
 If you’re going to get a majority of seats, you need to get incredibly close to a majority of votes.
 At around 48-49% of the popular vote you’re in with a chance at a majority.
 At 50% it’s a coin flip.
 Much above 50% you’re probably going to get that majority.
 Compare this with the current system: Literally the only general election under the current system where the party in power has had the majority popular vote happened in 1931.
 There have been some extremely high 40s (in 1955 and 1959 for example the conservative party had 49.7% and 49.4% of the popular vote), but we have never since that point broken 50%.
 If anything, election by random ballot is an excellent defence against parties who gain power without real support.

 And remember: All of these things are true not just for parties, but for every other characteristic you choose to imagine.
 Are our parties not actually along our desired political lines?
 No problem!
 Not only can we vote for independents who better support us, parties become free to run multiple candidates in a given constituency which reflect different aspects of their ideology: If you’re a progressive party you can run two candidates, once who is more economically progressive than the other to see if you’re getting the social or the economic vote.
-Yes this splits the vote but that’s OK because it doesn’t reduce the total vote for your party (and may even increase it): Each of your candidates is less likely to get elected, but the chances that one of them will get elected do not.
+Yes this splits the vote but that’s OK because it doesn’t reduce the total vote for your party (and may even increase it): If the votes simply split between your two candidates then each of them is less likely to be elected, but the chances that one of them will get elected remain the same.

 So that’s why it’s fair and balanced at the country level, but what about our constituencies?
 Are we sacrificing their good for the common good by making them take candidates that they don’t want?